Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Optimal stopping with -conditional expectations

-Under an additional assumption of left upper-semicontinuity on the process $\xi$, we prove that the first time when the value process $Y$ "hits" $\xi$ is optimal.
-To this purpose, we first give a lemma which is to be compared with Lemma \ref{lemma_epsilon_optimality}. \begin{Lemma} Let $f$ be a Lipschitz driver.
-Let $(\xi_t, 0 \leq t \leq T )$ be a left-limited r.u.s.c. and l.u.s.c. process in ${\cal S}^2$.
-Let $(Y,Z,A,C)$ be the solution to the reflected BSDE with parameters $(f,\xi)$.
-We define $\tau_S^*$ by
+In Theorem \ref{caracterisation} (ii), we have shown the existence of an $L\varepsilon$-optimal stopping time for problem \eqref{problem_at_time_0}.
+Under an additional assumption of left upper-semicontinuity along stopping times of the process $\xi$, we will show the existence of an optimal stopping time.
+To this purpose, we first give a lemma which is to be compared with Lemma \ref{lemma_epsilon_optimality}. \begin{Lemma} Let $f$ be a predictable Lipschitz driver satisfying Assumption \ref{Royer}.
+Let $(\xi_t, 0 \leq t \leq T )$ be a left-limited r.u.s.c. process in ${\cal S}^2$ which we assume also to be l.u.s.c. along stopping times.
+Let $(Y,Z,k,A,C)$ be the solution to the reflected BSDE with parameters $(f,\xi)$.
+Let $S \in \T_{0,T}.$ We define $\tau_S^*$ by